pietrop/slate-transcript-editor/README.md

 [See project board for more details](https://github.com/pietrop/slate-transcript-editor/projects/1) of ongoing work.

-See [draftJs vs slateJs](/docs/notes/draftJs-vs-slateJs.md) in doc/notes for some considations that inspired this version.
+See [draftJs vs slateJs](/docs/notes/draftJs-vs-slateJs.md) in doc/notes for some considerations that inspired this version.

 ## Setup
 <!-- _stack - optional_